 Written by Judith Mellecker.
 Illustrated by Robert Andrew Parker.
-First edition, first printing, 1991.
+First edition, 1991.
 Borzoi Books, Alfred A. Knopf.

 Britain and Germany are at war, and London is enduring The Blitz.
 Randolph Pearce's father is somewhere in North Africa, fighting with the Royal Armoured Corps, and his mother must make a difficult choice.
 Children are being sent to the countryside to escape the bombing, and she sends Randolph to live with an Aunt and Uncle in West Northrup.